 Method used for forcing WAL updates out to disk.
 Possible values are FSYNC (call fsync() at each commit), FDATASYNC (call fdatasync() at each commit), OPEN_SYNC (write WAL files with open() option O_SYNC), or OPEN_DATASYNC (write WAL files with open() option O_DSYNC).
 Not all of these choices are available on all platforms.
 This option can only be set at server start or in the postgresgl.conf file.

-3.4.5.
-Short options
+3.4.6.
+Short Options

 For convenience there are also single letter option switches available for many parameters.
-They are described in the following table.
+They are described in Table 3-2.